cometbft/cometbft/test/maverick/README.md

 ![](https://assets.rollingstone.com/assets/2015/article/tom-cruise-to-fight-drones-in-top-gun-sequel-20150629/201166/large_rect/1435581755/1401x788-Top-Gun-3.jpg)

-A byzantine node used to test Tendermint consensus against a plethora of different faulty misbehaviors.
-Designed to easily create new faulty misbehaviors to examine how a Tendermint network reacts to the misbehavior.
+A byzantine node used to test CometBFT consensus against a plethora of different faulty misbehaviors.
+Designed to easily create new faulty misbehaviors to examine how a CometBFT network reacts to the misbehavior.
 Can also be used for fuzzy testing with different network arrangements.

 ## Misbehaviors